shubhamk2323/Early-Prediction-of-Sepsis-from-Clinical-Data/README.md

    ```bash
    pip install pandas numpy xgboost scikit-learn
    ```
+3. **Download the Data:** Download the original dataset from the [PhysioNet 2019 Challenge website](https://physionet.org/content/challenge-2019/1.0.0/).
-3. Make sure the `combined_sepsis_data.csv` file is placed in the same directory as the notebook.
+4. Extract the `.psv` files, combine them into a single file named `combined_sepsis_data.csv`, and place it in the same directory as the notebook.
-4. Open the Jupyter Notebook:
+5. Open the Jupyter Notebook:
-   - `Sepsis_Model_Pipeline.ipynb`
+   - `Sepsyd_Model_Pipeline.ipynb`
-5. Click **"Restart & Run All"** to execute the pipeline.
+6. Click **"Restart & Run All"** to execute the pipeline.
 The notebook will automatically chunk the data, apply the 720-feature extraction, and evaluate the final XGBoost model.